 The typical commercial facility or residential complex requires a large amount of oversight to maintain the environment.
-Facility maintenance, a subset of facilities management, is an important function required to keep a location safe, secure, and operating well.
+Facility maintenance, a subset of facility management, is an important function required to keep a location safe, secure, and operating well.
 If facility maintenance is done well, staff and visitors barely notice any of this work is taking place at all.
 Properly maintained facilities are clean and very well organized.

 In this post, we’ll review the topic of facility maintenance, including what it is and why it’s important.
 Maintaining a safe and comfortable working environment goes far beyond the traditional landscaping and janitorial work that many people envision when they think of facility maintenance.
 You’ll also find some useful tips for developing effective routine work practices and organizing preventive maintenance operations.